Here are 10 of the most iconic buildings designed by Chinese-American architect IM Pei, from a career that spans seven decades.

 After a stint working for the US National Defense Research Committee towards the end of the second world war, Pei began his architectural career, and worked for American real-estate magnate William Zeckendorf from 1948.

 He went on to open his own New York-based architecture firm in 1955, which had several name changes before becoming Pei Cobb Freed & Partners in 1989.
-The architect retired from full-time practice a year later, but even now continues to consult on projects.
+The architect retired from full-time practice a year later, continued to consult on projects.